Adetobaa/alx-low_level_programming/0x15-file_io/README.md

-This project is on File Descriptor based on posix
+This project is on File Descriptor